Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: The Number of 2-Cyclic Factors

-Our first main theorem derives a formula for the number of even invariant factors for most choices of $M$.
-First, we impose a condition on the generating set $M$ that only depends on the multiplicities $\mod 2$: \begin{definition} Given $M = \{v_1, \dots, v_n\}$ an $r \times n$ list of generators of $\FF_2^r$, we say that $M$ is \textbf{generic} if
+As stated in the introduction, we establish a dichotomy of Cayley graphs in terms of their values of $d(M)$.
+First, we define the genericity condition on the generating set $M$ that only depends on the parity of $\mu_i$'s: \begin{definition} We say that $M$ is \textbf{generic} if

-\end{definition} \begin{rem} For a fixed $r$ and $1 \le i \le r$, the probability that the sum of the $i$th coordinates is $0$ is roughly $1/2$.
-Heuristically, each of the coordinates is about independent (not exactly since not all the coordinates can be $0$, but this is just a heuristic).
-Then the probability that $M$ is not in the generic case is roughly $1/2^r$, which exponentially decays to $0$.
-This is why we use the word `generic'. \end{rem} \begin{example} Continuing our examples for $r = 3$ we have that for $Q_3, G$, we have $M$ is generic, but for $K_8$ $M$ is \textbf{not} generic. \end{example} We will now prove Theorem $\ref{dMgeneric}$, which we restate here: \begin{theorem}

-Suppose that $M$ is generic.
-Then the number of Sylow-2 cyclic factors of $K(G)$ is $2^{r-1} - 1$. \end{theorem} \begin{proof} As described before, we want the rank of